saliormoon/Cookbook/recipes/MonitoringWithCollectd.md

       </URL>
     </Plugin>

-To circumvent the shortcomming of the curl_json plugin to only take the last path element as name for the metric, we need to give them a name using our own types.db file in /etc/collectd/collectd.conf.d/arangodb_types.db:
+To circumvent the shortcoming of the curl_JSON plug-in to only take the last path element as name for the metric, we need to give them a name using our own `types.db` file in `/etc/collectd/collectd.conf.d/arangodb_types.db`:

     totalTimeDistributionPercent_values		value:GAUGE:U:U
     totalTimeDistributionPercent_cuts		value:GAUGE:U:U